|Height: 6.02||Born: Katy, TX|

 Calgary signed Mitchell as a free agent on Apr.
 30, 2012.

-Mitchell has dressed for 15 games (13 starts) and has completed 238 of 377 passes (63.1%) for 3,043 yards and 20 touchdowns and eight interceptions.
-His 97.2 efficiency rating is the highest in the league.
+(Calgary) Mitchell has dressed for 17 games (14 starts) and completed 264 of 417 passes (63.3%) for 3,389 yards and 22 touchdowns and eight interceptions.
+His 98.3 efficiency rating was the highest in the league.
 His longest pass was a 102-yard touchdown to Maurice Price in the season-opener against Montreal.
-He has also carried the ball 35 times for 232 yards and four touchdowns.
+He also carried the ball 35 times for 232 yards and four touchdowns.
 On Aug.
 9 he scored an eight-yard touchdown on a fake field goal.
 On July 24 he tied Jeff Garcia for the CFL record for most consecutive wins to start a career with seven.
 On Sept.
 6 he became the first quarterback in CFL history to win 12 of his first 13 starts.
 He was on the one-game injury list for Game 12 after suffering a knee and ankle injury on Sept.
 13. He dressed for Games 13 and 14 but did not play.
+Mitchell started the Western Final — his first playoff start — and completed 14 of 22 passes for 336 yards and four touchdowns and rushed twice for five yards and a touchdown.
+He also started the Grey Cup where he completed 25 of 34 passes for 334 yards and one interception and added four rushes for 19 yards and was named the game's MVP.